top of page

 Common Mistakes of Non-English Speakers

-Common mistakes of non-English speakers include mispronunciation of words, incorrect use of verb tenses, awkward sentence structures, literal translations from their native language, and confusion with homophones or idiomatic expressions.
+The most common mistakes of non-English speakers include mispronunciation of words, incorrect use of verb tenses, awkward sentence structures, literal translations from their native language, and confusion with homophones or idiomatic expressions.

 Here are some of the most frequent mistakes.